-We know that this has been a difficult year for everyone and so it's even more important to celebrate and support the work of the Allied Health Professionals and nurses working with sarcoma patients.
-Sarcoma UK is grateful to Tricia's family for their ongoing support of this award.
+We know that there has been a difficult couple of years for everyone and so it’s even more important to celebrate and support the work of the Allied Health Professionals and nurses working with sarcoma patients.
+Sarcoma UK is grateful to Tricia’s family for their ongoing support of this award.

 Why is this award important?